blunt1337/wtfcmd/README.md

 # Features

-- Run commands with 'wtf my_command_name' defined in a json/yaml file.
+- Run commands with ‘wtf my_command_name [params…]’, all defined in a json/yaml file.
-- Auto-generated help pages! so you know what they are for and how to use them.
+- Auto-generated --help! so you know what they are for and how to use them.
 - Autocomplete all of your commands and flags!
-- Possibility to have custom commands for bash and powershell.exe.
+- Possibility to have custom commands for bash and powershell.exe, of course.
+- So much more, like parameter checks, built in functions to print errors, etc.

 # Installation

-If you have `go` installed, just run `go install blunt.sh/wtfcmd/wtf` Also [binaries](https://github.com/blunt1337/wtfcmd/releases) are available.
-Download and put it somewhere in your $PATH.
-  If `wtf` is already in use, you can rename it whatever you like :)

-To install the autocomplete, run `wtf --autocomplete install`
+More info on the doc website [http://wtf.blunt.sh/#getting-started](http://wtf.blunt.sh/#getting-started)

 # Simple example